Ultimate Guide to Star Wars: Galaxy’s Edge at Disney World

 Show up early to get a boarding pass for Rise of the Resistance.
 Make sure you get to Hollywood Studios right when it opens (I actually always arrive ten to fifteen minutes early to be cautious) in order to secure a boarding pass for Rise of the Resistance.

 Download the My Disney Experience app.
 You will need this app to reserve a boarding pass for Rise of the Resistance.
 Make sure you already have it downloaded and know how it works before your trip to prevent any unfortunate surprises once you get to the park.
-(This app is also super helpful because it lets you see ride wait times, mobile order food, and more!)
+This app is also super helpful because it lets you see ride wait times, mobile order food, and more!

 Walk around Black Spire Outpost at night.
 I definitely think this land is best viewed at night.
 Even if you do most of the rides/attractions here during the day, I recommend strolling back through Star Wars: Galaxy’s Edge at night to soak in the ambiance.

 Make advanced reservations for activities.
 If you want to visit Oga’s Cantina, build a lightsaber at Savi’s Workshop, or build a droid at Droid Depot, you’ll need a reservation through the My Disney Experience app.
 You can make reservations 90 to 180 days in advance.
+There are also a limited number of same-day reservations that open up for some of these activities but don’t leave it up to chance—book ahead!

 Keep an eye out for characters.
 Plenty of characters roam around Black Spire Outpost.
 While there are no official meet-and-greets (those are only at Star Wars Launch Bay) you might catch Kylo Ren, Rey, Chewbacca, or a group of Stormtroopers around the land.
 The Stormtroopers seem to be the most common and they’re a lot of fun to interact with!